 Term (1963-1969) Vice President None (1963-1965), Hubert Humphrey (1965-1969)

-Having serviced as a Congressman, Senator, and Vice President, Johnson became the 36th President after the assassination of John F. Kennedy.
+Having served as a Congressman, Senator, and Vice President, Johnson became the 36th President after the assassination of John F. Kennedy.
 He was re-elected the next year and was responsible for designing the “Great Society” legislation that included laws that upheld civil rights and social welfare programs.
-He also greatly escalated direct American involvement in the Vietnam War.
+He also significantly escalated direct American involvement in the Vietnam War.
 His popularity declined because of the war his re-election bid in 1968 was unsuccessful.
 Despite the failures of his foreign policy, Johnson is ranked favorably among some historians because of his domestic policies.

 Richard Nixon (1913-1994)